 2 Plenary panel 13:30–15:20

 Moving beyond extractivism: resistance, activism, alternatives

-- How to support and unite struggles of resistance across various resource and commodity frontiers?
+- How to support struggles of resistance across various resource and commodity frontiers?

 About the speakers in the plenary panel: